berkaycelebi00/curldict/README.md

 This script can be used for sniper attacks like Burp Suite's intruder.
 Difference is you can use this by any command spesifically with Curl.

-YOu can specify location of you file using "{}"
+You can specify location of you file using "{}"

 Example: